ArrrNeo/trading-toolkit/README.md

 $ # Install modules - SQLite Storage
 $ pip3 install -r requirements.txt
 $
-$ # patch pyrh library. this is one of the robinhood access library patched to avoid asking for SMS everytime
-$ ./patch_pyrh_lib.sh
-$
 $ # Create tables
 $ python manage.py makemigrations
 $ python manage.py migrate
 $
-$ # if you want to reset database you can later run
-$ ./reset-db.sh
-$
-$ # create username.txt and password.txt files inside app folder.
-$ # these files will not be uploaded to git and are gitignored
-$ # if you dont want to use portfolio feature yet, no need for above step

 $ # Start the application (development mode)
 $ python manage.py runserver # default port 8000
 $